 Markov chains describe stochastic processes.
 They are based primarily on states and transitions, where the probability of the next state depends only on the current state.
-Markov chains are like a probabilistic variant on finite state automata.
+Markov chains are essentially a probabilistic variant of finite state automata.

 Fundamentals